Alexplokhikh/Educational_Projects/README.md

 in that manner: a folder called U-JS_Guess-My-Number - probably holds a *Udemy Project called 'Guess my number' for practice of *JavaScript

-# Specialties

-None.

-# Result

-A more detailed description of some of the works with pictures can be found on my portfolio website at the link.
-[insert link];

 ---
+A more detailed description of some of the works with pictures can be found on my portfolio website at the [LINK](https://plokhikh.netlify.app/).